 Names are stored in the state of the special account aergo.name.
 They are created and updated using special governance transactions.
 Refer to transaction types for the technical specification of these actions.
-Governance transactions currently don't require any fee, but the name system requires an amount of 1 aergo to be included in the transaction.
+Governance transactions don't require any fee, but the name system requires an amount of aergo to be included in the transaction.
+This amount is determined by the DAO vote "nameprice".
+You can check the current name price in the ChainInfo.
+When using the CLI, the price is automatically set.